bwolmarans/bwaf-lab/README.md

 * docker run -d --rm -it -p 8080:80 vulnerables/web-dvwa
 * manually test. then delete server and service.
 * examine the ansible playbook
-* Edit myazure_rm.yaml, change the string change_me to your unique ID.
+* Edit myazure_rm.yaml, change the string change_me to your Azure resource group name
 * ansible-playbook -i ./myazure_rm.yml ./bwaf-playbook.yaml --key-file ~/.ssh/id_rsa --u azureuser
 * Find your BWAF public IP in the Azure portal
 * Use your web browser, browse to the BWAF, login, and verify in the BWAF GUI the WAF configuration look good